DallanQ/wyrmspan_1/Manual.md

 TIP: Although gaining an extra coin can be a nice benefit, so is building out the last space in each cave!
 It is often strategic to excavate this last space before you have enough extra items to make this exchange.

 ## ENTICE (Page 6)

 ### ADD A DRAGON TO YOUR PLAYER MAT.
 (Page 6)

 1. Select a dragon from your hand.

 2. Pay the base cost of 1 coin, placing it on the entice action on your player mat.
 Then pay the additional cost printed at the upper-left of the selected dragon (return these to the general supply).

    - This cost is usually a combination of gold, crystal, and meat, but some dragons require an additional coin, an egg, and/or milk.

 3. Play the dragon on your player mat, following these rules:

-- You must play the dragon into a 3rd cave that matches 1 of the dragon's Gain preferred habitats (as shown on the left-hand side of the dragon).
+   - You must play the dragon into a cave that matches 1 of the dragon's preferred habitats (as shown on the left-hand side of the dragon).

-- You must play a dragon into an excavated space on your player 2nd mat.
-Note that you may not play a 3rd dragon on top of another (unless Gain an ability explicitly directs you to do so).
+   - You must play a dragon into an excavated space on your player mat.
+Note that you may not play a dragon on top of another (unless an ability explicitly directs you to do so).

    - You must play dragons from left to right within each cave.

 4. After you play a dragon, gain the "when played" benefit printed on the dragon (if any).

 NOTE: Although you may play multiple dragons each round, every time you take the entice action, you may only play 1 dragon (unless the dragon you play directs otherwise).